Deltares/imod-python/README.rst

 * Preparing and modifying data from a variety of GIS, scientific, and MODFLOW file formats;
-* Regridding, clipping, masking, and splitting MODFLOW6 models;
+* Regridding, clipping, masking, and splitting MODFLOW 6 models;
 * Fast writing of data to MODFLOW-based models;
 * Selecting and evaluating, e.g. for time series comparison or water budgets;
 * Visualizing cross sections, time series, or 3D animations.